-The upshot of this is that you may have to go through a lot of Tinder user profiles to even find a few users who will match with you.
-Fortunately, there are a couple of tricks that you can use to increase your odds of getting a match on Tinder.
-We'll list four of them below.
+The upshot of this is that you may have to go through a lot of user profiles to even find a few users who will match with you.
+Fortunately, there are a couple of tricks that you can use to increase your odds of getting a match.
+We’ll list four of them below.

-As we mentioned in our How to Set Up Tinder tutorial, the more information you add to your Tinder profile, the easier time Tinder will have with finding potential matches whom you might like (and who might like you back).
+The more information you add to your profile, the easier time Tinder will have with finding potential matches whom you might like (and who might like you back).
 In addition, having more information and photos on your profile might make a better first impression on potential matches, as it shows honesty and genuineness.
 Potential matches will likely appreciate this more than someone who leaves their profile incomplete, as this may signal that they have something to hide.

 Unless you’re positive that you won’t click with a potential match on Tinder, why not give them a shot?
 You may as well take a chance on someone whom you might like (and who might like you), rather than choosing “ignore” and missing your chance to connect with them on Tinder forever.
 Who knows… you might have more chemistry than you first thought!
 And if things don’t work out, you can simply block the person.
 (To learn how to do this, go to the Tinder support page and click “How do I unmatch/block someone?“)